Apivan/veikk-linux-driver/README.md

+# this is the fork from  jlam55555/veikk-linux-driver.
+Just to dirty fix A50.
+Tested on Raspberry pi but should work on other platfroms as well.

 # An [official driver][official-driver] has been released by VEIKK.

 This project should provide basic functionality for tablets but is no longer